EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 :download:`The tutorial data can be downloaded here:` https://box.hu-berlin.de/f/3c3f7b76d91b4bd2a688/?dl=1

-The tutorial data encompasses a region along the urban gradient of Berlin, Germany.
-It includes a simulated hyperspectral EnMAP image at 30 m resolution, a corresponding hyperspectral HyMap image at 3.6 m resolution, a spectral library, and detailed land cover reference information.
+The tutorial data covers a region along the urban gradient of Berlin, Germany.
+It consists of a simulated hyperspectral EnMAP image at 30 m resolution, a corresponding hyperspectral HyMap image at 3.6 m resolution, a spectral library, and detailed land cover reference information.

 .. csv-table::
    :header-rows: 1